PTS: 13 vs. UNF (1-20-22)

 2021 ACC Academic Honor Roll

-Will play in his second season as a Seminole and his fifth as a collegiate player during the 2021-22 season…played in 23 games during the 2020-21 season for Florida State – a season which saw him play in the NCAA Tournament for the first time in his career…a transfer from Ryerson University in Canada…the Seminoles’ final signee of the 2020-21 recruiting class, Ngom signed a Grant in Aid to play for Leonard Hamilton and his staff on July 10, 2020…earned playing time in the NCAA Tournament for the first time in his career in 2021 as he helped the Seminoles reach the Sweet 16 with wins over UNC Greensboro and Colorado in the first and second rounds of the national championship tournament…played in 23 of Florida State’s 25 games including 13 of 15 ACC games, two games in the ACC Tournament (including the Seminoles’ game against Georgia Tech in the championship finals) and in all three of Florida State’s games in the NCAA Tournament…in his third season playing organized basketball in 2021-22 as his first year at Ryerson (2017-18) was his first year of organized basketball…one of four seven-footers on the Seminoles’ 2021-22 roster who stands 7-2 with a 7-6 wingspan…runs the floor well and understands spacing on the court with his teammates on both offense and defense…is confident with his jump shot and comfortable stepping out to 15 feet or more…a very soft touch on his mid-range jumper…attacks the basket well for a player his size…moves his feet well and is able to contain quick ball handlers because of his strong lateral movement abilities…developing into an elite rebounder and an elite shot blocker…also quickly gaining the knowledge and skill to block and alter shots while playing from the weakside…in a natural disrupter on defense…was in the NBA Draft process in 2019 as he earned a workout with the Toronto Raptors…became the first player from a Canadian University to attend the Nike Academy in Los Angeles in 2019, where he put on an impressive performance…the Nike Academy is an annual event, where the best collegiate basketball players in North America gather for drills, workouts, film sessions, and scrimmages, all led by current and former NBA players…models much of his game after NBA star Dirk Nowitzki…named to the 2021 ACC Academic Honor Roll.
+Graduated from Florida State with a Bachelor’s degree in Social Science on April 30, 2022…played two seasons and 43 games as a Seminole…played in 23 games during the 2020-21 season for Florida State – a season which saw him play in the NCAA Tournament for the first time in his career…played in 20 games with 15 starting assignments during the 2021-22 season…a transfer from Ryerson University in Canada…the Seminoles’ final signee of the 2020-21 recruiting class, Ngom signed a Grant in Aid to play for Leonard Hamilton and his staff on July 10, 2020…his first year at Ryerson (2017-18) was his first year of organized basketball…earned playing time in the NCAA Tournament for the first time in his career in 2021 as he helped the Seminoles reach the Sweet 16 with wins over UNC Greensboro and Colorado in the first and second rounds of the national championship tournament…stands 7-2 with a 7-6 wingspan…is a natural disrupter on defense…was in the NBA Draft process in 2019 as he earned a workout with the Toronto Raptors…became the first player from a Canadian University to attend the Nike Academy in Los Angeles in 2019, where he put on an impressive performance…the Nike Academy is an annual event, where the best collegiate basketball players in North America gather for drills, workouts, film sessions, and scrimmages, all led by current and former NBA players…models much of his game after NBA star Dirk Nowitzki…named to the 2021 ACC Academic Honor Roll…earned one award at the Seminoles’ 2022 Honors Banquet…named as an Outstanding Academic All-Star by Head Coach Leonard Hamilton and his staff.

 Starred for three seasons at Ryerson University in Toronto, Ontario, Canada…as a freshman he averaged 5.8 points, 4.2 rebounds and 1.3 blocks per game and was named to the Ontario University Athletics (OUA) All-Rookie Team…averaged 11.3 points, 5.6 rebounds and 2.3 blocks per game as a sophomore…set Ryerson’s single-season blocks record with 48 and tied a program record with a field goal percentage of .638…declared himself eligible for the 2019 NBA Draft before returning to school…as a senior he averaged 16.7 points, 11.5 rebounds and 1.9 blocks per game…earned All-OUA Second Team honors…grabbed a program-record 23 rebounds to go with 23 points in an 87–82 win over Western on Jan.
 11, 2020…in 60 career games at Ryerson, Ngom averaged 10.6 points, 6.6 rebounds and 1.8 blocks per game while shooting 61 percent from the field…helped the Rams to a 55-15 record during his career there.